-Evaluation of Our Disclosure Controls
+Evaluation of Our Disclosure Controls our disclosure controls

-We maintain disclosure controls and procedures that are designed to provide reasonable assurance that material information required to be disclosed in our periodic reports filed under the Exchange Act is recorded, processed, summarized, and reported within the time periods specified in the SEC's rules and forms and to provide reasonable assurance that such information is accumulated and communicated to our management, our chief executive officer and chief financial officer, to allow timely decisions regarding required disclosure.
-We carried out an evaluation, under the supervision and with the participation of our management, including our principal executive and principal financial officer, of the effectiveness of the design and operation of our disclosure controls and procedures, as defined in Rule 13(a)-15(e) under the Exchange Act.
-Based on this evaluation, our principal executive officer and principal financial officer concluded that, as of September 30, 2023, our disclosure controls and procedures were effective.
+We maintain disclosure controls and procedures that are designed to provide reasonable assurance ensure that material information required to be disclosed in our periodic reports filed under the Exchange Act is recorded, processed, summarized, and reported within the specified time periods specified in the SEC's rules and forms and to provide reasonable assurance that such information is accumulated and communicated to our management, including our chief principal executive officer and chief principal financial and accounting officer, as appropriate to allow timely decisions regarding required disclosure.
+We carried out an evaluation under the supervision and with the participation of our management, including our principal executive and principal financial officer, of the effectiveness of the design and operation of our disclosure controls and procedures as defined in Rule 13(a)-15(e) of the end of the period covered by this Quarterly Report was made under the Exchange Act. supervision and with the participation of our management, including our principal executive officer and principal financial and accounting officer.